13 Sources

 Copy Link

-Google's Nano Banana image-generation model, officially known as Gemini 2.5 Flash Image, has taken India by storm, propelling the country to the forefront of global adoption.
-The tool's popularity has catapulted the Gemini app to the top of free app charts on both the App Store and Google Play in India
+Google's Nano Banana image-generation model, officially known as Gemini 2.5 Flash Image, has taken the world by storm, with India emerging as the leading adopter of this innovative AI technology.
+The model's popularity has propelled the Gemini app to the top of free app charts on both the App Store and Google Play in India, surpassing global adoption rates

 1